Vengeance (2009 film): Plot

 In Macau, three men break into a house, shoot Irene Costello (Sylvie Testud) and kill her husband and two children.
 Irene's father, Francis Costello (Johnny Hallyday), arrives to visit his daughter who is now suffering from serious injuries.
 She is nevertheless able to tell her father that there were three shooters and that she shot one of the killers in the ear.
 At a hotel, Costello meets Kwai (Anthony Wong), Chu (Lam Ka-Tung) and Fat Lok (Lam Suet), a trio of hitmen who are hired to murder the unfaithful wife of Triad crime boss George Fung (Simon Yam).
 After overhearing the murder in a hotel room, Costello reaches an unspoken agreement to walk away.
-Costello later tracks down Kwai's syndicate, hands them a stack of euros and his watch, and asks them to help him avenge his daughter's family's deaths.
-Before doing so though, he takes a Polaroid picture of each of the hitmen, and writes their names on the pictures so that he will not forget who they are.
+Costello later tracks down Kwai's syndicate and asks them to help him avenge his daughter's family's deaths in exchange for huge payment and even the ownership of his own restaurant.
+Before doing so though, he takes a Polaroid picture of each of the hitmen, and writes their names on the pictures so that he will not forget who they are due to his memory problem.
 The four go to the apartment where the shooting occurred and work out what happened, the number of shooters and the weapons used.

 The four visit a landfill to meet Kwai's cousin Tony, who supplies illegal arms.
 Tony tells them that he "sawed off" a matching weapon for a Hong Kong hitman who works on Seafood Street.
 As the four men reach the street, they see a man with a bandage over his ear.
 However, they see only two men.
 Kwai's syndicate decide to wait until the men lead them to the third attacker.
 The two suspects head towards the countryside as Kwai's syndicate follows.

 The two men later reach a nature reserve as the third killer shows up.
 The trio meet their wives, their kids and Kwai's syndicate during a barbecue.
 After a tense standoff, they explain that they killed Costello's grandchildren because the children had seen their faces.
 Not wanting to start a shootout in front of the three attackers' wives and children, everyone waits until they have left.
 A moonlit gun battle ensues, with both sides suffering injuries.
 The three attackers flee, while Costello and Kwai's syndicate take refuge at a run-down apartment in Hong Kong to treat their wounds.
 Costello reveals that he is a former assassin and has had a bullet in his head for twenty years, which is affecting his memory.